 The more people who crowd together in one place, the more competition and stress there is for everything.
 Resources, business opportunities, houses, parking spaces, even peace-and-quiet, all the things people need – most of these take more effort and more money to acquire when competition is high.
 Have you been trapped in a traffic jam lately?
 That’s you competing with a bunch of other drivers for very limited road space.
 Are you having trouble affording a home?
 I know young people who are comfortably living in their own home for 80% less money than they’d have to pay in big cities.
 Once again, the lower competition of small towns means saner access to the necessities of life.

 Want to start a business?
-Many small towns offer better opportunities than cities, especially given the opportunity for online work and business.
+Many small towns offer better opportunities than cities, especially given the opportunity for online work and commerce.
 The small town where I shop, for instance, Gore Bay, Ontario, Canada, has terrific vacant retail spaces at subsidized rates.
 Business regulations are more sane than in cities and, most important of all, competition is lower.
 Businesses succeed in my area that would be pushed to bankruptcy in mere weeks in bigger places with more people running faster and pushing harder.

 The one thing many small towns needs is energetic people with a vision for a better future.
 We need more of the right kind of people out here, and that’s where you might come in.
 Take a drive out past city limits someday and think about what life could be like if you never paid for parking, you didn’t need a fancy vehicle for an hour-long commute on screaming-fast highways twice a day, and no need to be a slave to a monster mortgage.
 This has all been my experience living out here in the country and it could be yours, too.